The Tulum airport will see a decrease in waiting times for European travelers

 Although it is not known if the design is the final one, nor who was in charge of the design, what is confirmed is that Sedena engineers will be in charge of its construction, as well as of sections 6 and 7 of the Federal Government's railway project.

-How will the construction of the Tulum International Airport catapult development?
+How will the construction of the Tulum Airport catapult development?

-With the Tulum International Airport under construction, real estate interest has increased.
+With Tulum Airport under construction, real estate interest has increased.
 Investors were with the expectation that if the project was going to start, now it is something more concrete for their interests.

 At the moment the value of the land in the ninth municipality, as well as in Felipe Carrillo Puerto, where the airport terminal will be built, has maintained its price, but this could change as the work progresses and especially when it starts operations.
 There has been a greater approach of people interested in buying land and developing different works.